A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: Summary and Discussion

-It is almost impossible for a reader familiar with cosmological phase space analysis in $f(R)$ gravity to miss the striking parallel between the dynamical variables chosen here (Eq.\eqref{dynvar_def}) and the standard dynamical variables usually employed in $f(R)$ gravity (see e.g. \cite{Chakraborty:2021mcf}, or \cite[Sec(8.3)]{Bahamonde:2017ize}).
-This parallel allows us to draw some generic comparisons between $f(Q)$ and $f(R)$ gravity.
-We have highlighted some of the structural advantages of the non-coincident branches by examining a comparison with $f(R)$ gravity, presented in ~\ref{Appendix:f(R)_comp}.
+It is almost impossible for a reader familiar with cosmological phase space analysis in $f(R)$ gravity to miss the striking parallel between the dynamical variables defined in (Eq.\eqref{dynvar_def}) and the standard ones usually employed in $f(R)$ gravity (see e.g. \cite{Chakraborty:2021mcf}, or \cite[Sec(8.3)]{Bahamonde:2017ize}).
+This analogy allows us to draw some generic comparisons between $f(Q)$ ($\Gamma_2$ or $\Gamma_3$) and $f(R)$ gravity.
+A detailed comparison of the generic phase space structure is out of the scope of this paper, but some of the structural similarities and differences that catch the eyes easily by a first glance at the respective dynamical systems is presented in ~\ref{Appendix:f(R)_comp}.
+To attract the reader's attention, the main conclusions of the comparative study is tabulated in Table \ref{tab:fQ-fR}.

-Our findings suggest that $f(Q)$ gravity formulated in non-coincident gauges admits structurally robust and observationally viable cosmological behaviours at the background level.
+Our findings suggest that $f(Q)$ gravity formulated in $\Gamma_2, \Gamma_3$ gauges admits structurally robust and observationally viable cosmological behaviours at the background level.
 In particular, the emergence of generic late-time attractors without strong dependence on model parameters distinguishes these branches from many alternative modified gravity scenarios, where fine-tuning is often essential.
 While a full confrontation with observational data, including cosmic growth and structure formation, requires a separate perturbation-level analysis, our results provide a solid foundation for such efforts.
 A natural next step is to extend our dynamical framework to study linear and nonlinear perturbations in $\Gamma_2$ and $\Gamma_3$.
 This study could reveal how seemingly similar cosmologies—identical at the background level—differ in their physical behaviour.
 In particular, exploring perturbations may offer new insights into open questions in cosmology, such as the $H_0$ tension, by highlighting the role played by the underlying connection.